NVIDIA/workbench-example-hybrid-rag/README.md

 This is an [NVIDIA AI Workbench](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/) project for developing a [Retrieval Augmented Generation](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/) application with a customizable Gradio Chat app.
 It lets you:
 * Embed your documents into a locally running vector database.
 * Run inference **locally** on a Hugging Face TGI server, in the **cloud** using NVIDIA inference endpoints, or using **microservices** via [NVIDIA Inference Microservices (NIMs)](https://www.nvidia.com/en-us/ai/):
-    * 4-bit, 8-bit, and no quantization options are supported for locally running models
+    * 4-bit, 8-bit, and no quantization options are supported for locally running models served by TGI.
-    * Other models may be specified to run locally using their Hugging Face tag
+    * Other models may be specified to run locally using their Hugging Face tag.
     * Locally-running microservice option is supported for Docker users only.

 ### Table 1 Default Supported Models by Inference Mode